5. Classes

 // main class

-// This method cannot be overridden in a derived class
+// this method cannot be redefined in a derived class

 public final function f(): int {